patooworld/PWCloud/Importing-and-using-modules.md

 # Importing npm modules
 ## Adding to the package.json

-This repo uses a npm-shrinkwrap, which will overwrite anything in the package.json.
+This repository uses _npm-shrinkwrap_, which will overwrite anything in the package.json.
 Therefore, just running `npm install --save {node module}` will not be enough to make those module download during `npm install`.
-The process to add a non-dev only dependency to SQL Operations Studio (for dev only dependencies, ignore this, the npm-shrinkwrap doesn't matter and `npm install --save-dev {node module}` will work just fine):
+The process to add a non-dev only dependency to SQL Operations Studio is below.
+  - Note that for dev only dependencies the below steps can be ignored as _npm-shrinkwrap_ doesn't matter.
+Using `npm install --save-dev {node module}` will work just fine
+  - While the below steps look complicated, they get around the inherent issues with shrinkwrap and are based on current known best practices.
+If you have an update / suggestion on improving please let us know!

+### Add a production npm dependency to the main application
 1. Either run `npm install --save {node module}` or add the node module to the package.json directly.

 2. Run `scripts/npm.{bat/sh} install`

-3. Run `npm prune --production` until it stops removing node modules (sometimes it will require a few runs, but they are relatively short); this step is to make sure we are only adding production dependencies to the npm-shrinkwrap.
+3. Run `npm prune --production` until it stops removing node modules (sometimes it will require a few runs, but they are relatively short); this step is to make sure we are only adding production dependencies to the npm-shrinkwrap file.

 5. For good measure, run `npm prune` to ensure there is no left over modules.